BxCppDev/Vire/documentation/design/cms/domains/vire_com_cms_domains.rst

   mailbox with response messages  expected (within a reasonable delay) from the target actor (typically used for RPC transactions).
-* ``event``  : Actor  can publish  some asynchronous  messages to  the mailbox, typically used for logging, alarm, Pub/Sub and signals.
+* ``event``  : Actor  can publish  some asynchronous  messages to  the mailbox, typically used for logging, alarm, Pub/Sub and other signals.

 When  implemented through  the RabbitMQ  system, a  mailbox in  a Vire domain corresponds to:

-- a RabbitMQ *exclusive queue* if it is *private*,
+- a RabbitMQ *exchange* if it is *public* and identified through a public conventional name.
-- a RabbitMQ *exchange* if it is *public*.
+- a  RabbitMQ *exclusive  queue*  if it  is  *private* and  identified internally from a private name (not visible in the Vire API).